Springwood (NSW)

 Springwood has shown very soft population growth performance across periods assessed by AreaSearch

-As of Nov 2025, the population of the Springwood (NSW) statistical area (Lv2) is estimated at around 8,648 people.
-This represents an increase of 225 individuals since the 2021 Census, which reported a population of 8,423 people.
-The change was inferred from AreaSearch's estimation of the resident population at 8,556 following examination of the ABS's latest ERP data release in June 2024, along with an additional 35 validated new addresses since the Census date.
-This equates to a density ratio of 445 persons per square kilometer.
-The Springwood (NSW) SA2's population growth rate of 2.7% since the 2021 Census exceeded the SA3 area's growth rate of 1.6%, indicating it as a growth leader in the region.
+Springwood's population is estimated at around 8,648 as of Feb 2026.
+This reflects an increase of 225 people since the 2021 Census, which reported a population of 8,423 people.
+The change is inferred from AreaSearch's estimate of the resident population at 8,556 following examination of ABS data released in June 2024 and an additional 34 validated new addresses since the Census date.
+This level of population equates to a density ratio of 445 persons per square kilometer.
+Springwood's growth rate of 2.7% since the 2021 census exceeded the SA3 area's growth rate of 1.7%, marking it as a growth leader in the region.
 Overseas migration contributed approximately 97.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on projected demographic shifts, the area is expected to expand by 283 persons to 2041, reflecting an increase of 2.0% in total over the 17-year period.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+Future population trends indicate lower quartile growth, with the suburb expected to grow by 249 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 1.8% in total over the 17 years.

 Frequently Asked Questions - Population